 - Organisational Leadership: You'll consider the nature of leadership, leadership versus management, power, politics and conflict, and various traditional and contemporary models and perspectives of leadership.

-Option units (choose two)
+Option units (choose one)

 - Brand Management: You'll hone your analytical skills to produce and evaluate effective competitive strategies to build well targeted and profitable brands in the light of changing market conditions.